Skip to main content

 The pipeline has three services cooperating through Supabase:

-The admin browser only ever talks to the Next.js app.
-Next.js verifies the admin JWT cookie in proxy.ts, then forwards the session token to FastAPI as a bearer credential.
+The admin browser only ever talks to the Next.js app; Next.js verifies the admin JWT cookie in proxy.ts and forwards the session token to FastAPI as a bearer credential.
 The scraper itself runs from a Vercel cron that authenticates with x-api-key.
-One backend, two valid credentials, one source of truth for sessions.
+So that's one backend, two valid credentials, and one source of truth for sessions.

 The scraper

-The ATS clients and poller live in apps/job-api/app/services/.
-The loop is small: list sources, fetch each board with the right fetcher, diff against stored postings, score the new ones, write them back.
+The ATS clients and poller live in apps/job-api/app/services/, and the loop is small: list the sources, fetch each board with the right fetcher, diff against stored postings, score the new ones, and write them back.

-Each ATS has its own fetcher, but every fetcher returns the same StandardJob dataclass.
-The poller dispatches off the provider column on job_sources:
+Each ATS has its own fetcher, but every fetcher returns the same StandardJob dataclass, so the poller just dispatches off the provider column on job_sources:

 FETCHERS: dict[str, Fetcher] = {